 - have completed MTH 181, 182 and MTH 151/153, MTH 152/154 (or equivalents for transfer students) with a GPA of at least 2.800

-Those interested require approval from the Computer Science Graduate Program Director or the Chairperson about their eligibility.
-Students apply for admission to the BS/MS option through the Office of Graduate Studies, using the regular graduate application but must indicting that the applicant is a BS to MS student, and selecting the intake as the time that the applicant would normally start a master’s degree without BS/MS acceleration.
-Applicants for BS/MS program do not need submit GRE score, TOEFL score or recommendation letters.
+Interested students need to have their eligibility approved by the Computer Science Graduate Program Director or the Chairperson.
+Students apply for admission to the BS/MS option through the Office of Graduate Studies using the regular graduate application, but must indicate that the applicant is a BS to MS student and select the time of admission as when the applicant would normally begin a master’s degree, after meeting all BS graduation conditions.
+Applicants to the BS/MS program are not required to submit GRE score, TOEFL score or recommendation letters.
 Application decisions are reviewed by the CIS Graduate Committee.

 The department will follow a schedule: